webpack-contrib/val-loader/README.md

 Default: `undefined`
 _Required_

-Code passed along to webpack or the next loader that will replace the module.
+Code passed along to webpack or the next loader that will replace the original module.

 ### `sourceMap`